-- Find out if your insurance plan will cover the treatment you're considering.
+- Find out if your insurance plan will cover the treatment program you're thinking about.

-- Find out what steps are required for admission, such as an evaluation appointment, insurance pre-certification and whether there's a waiting list.
+- Find out what steps are needed for admission, such as an evaluation appointment, insurance certification and whether there's a waiting list.

-- Be wary of treatment centers promising quick fixes, and avoid programs that use uncommon methods or treatments that seem potentially harmful.
+- Be wary of treatment centers promising quick fixes.
+Avoid programs that use uncommon methods or treatments that seem like they could be harmful.

-- If the program requires travel, make arrangements ahead of time — consider having a packed suitcase ready for your loved one.
+- If travel is needed for the program, make arrangements ahead of time.
+Think about having a packed suitcase ready for your loved one.

-It also may be appropriate to ask your loved one to seek support from a group such as Alcoholics Anonymous.
+It also may be right to ask your loved one to seek support from a group such as Alcoholics Anonymous.

-Keep in mind, your loved one's addiction involves intense emotions.
-The process of organizing the intervention and the intervention itself can cause conflict, anger and resentment even among family and friends who know your loved one needs their help.
-To help run a successful intervention:
+Keep in mind that strong emotions are part of your loved one's addiction.
+The process of organizing the intervention and the intervention itself can cause conflict, anger and resentment, even among family and friends who know your loved one needs their help.

 - Don't hold an intervention on the spur of the moment.
 It can take several weeks to plan an effective intervention.
-However, don't make it too elaborate, either, or it may be difficult to get everyone to follow through.
+Be careful not to make the plan too hard because it may be hard to get everyone to follow through.

 - Plan the time of the intervention.
 Make sure you choose a date and time when your loved one is least likely to be under the influence of alcohol or drugs.

 - Do your homework.
-Research your loved one's addiction or substance abuse issue so that you have a good understanding of it.
+Research your loved one's addiction or substance abuse issue so that you understand it well.

-- Appoint a single person to act as a liaison.
-Having one point of contact for all team members will help you communicate and stay on track.
+- Appoint one point of contact for all team members.
+This will help you communicate and stay on track.

 - Share information.
 Make sure each team member has the same information about your loved one's addiction and the intervention so that everyone is on the same page.
 Hold meetings or conference calls to share updates and agree to present a united team.

 - Stage a rehearsal intervention.
-Here, you can decide who will speak when, sitting arrangements and other details, so there's no fumbling during the real intervention with your loved one.
+Here, you can decide who will speak when, who will sit where and other details.
+That way there's no fumbling during the real intervention with your loved one.

-- Anticipate your loved one's objections.
-Have calm, rational responses prepared for each reason your loved one may give to avoid treatment or responsibility for behavior.
-Offer support that makes it easier to engage in treatment, such as arranging child care or attending counseling sessions with your loved one.
+- Expect your loved one's objections.
+Have calm, rational responses ready for each reason your loved one may give not to be treated or take responsibility for behavior.
+Offer support that makes it easier to take part in treatment, such as arranging child care or attending counseling sessions with your loved one.

-- Avoid confrontation.
+- Stay away from confrontation.
 Deal with your loved one with love, respect, support and concern — not anger.
-Be honest, but don't use the intervention as a forum for hostile attacks.
-Avoid name-calling and angry or accusing statements.
+Be honest, but don't use the intervention as a place for attacks.
+Don't call your loved one names or make angry or accusing statements.

 - Stay on track during the intervention.
-Veering from the plan can quickly derail an intervention, prevent a helpful outcome for your loved one and worsen family tensions.
-Be prepared to remain calm in the face of your loved one's accusations, hurt or anger, which is often meant to deflect or derail the conversation.
+Moving away from the plan can quickly derail an intervention, prevent a helpful outcome for your loved one and make family tensions worse.
+Be prepared to remain calm in the face of your loved one's accusations, hurt or anger — all of which are often meant to redirect or end the conversation.

-- Ask for an immediate decision.
-Don't give your loved one time to think about whether to accept the treatment offer, even if he or she asks for a few days to think it over.
-Doing so allows your loved one to continue denying a problem, go into hiding or go on a dangerous binge.
-Be prepared to get your loved one into an evaluation to start treatment immediately if he or she agrees to the plan.
+- Ask for a decision right away.
+Don't give your loved one time to think about whether to accept the treatment offer, even if they ask for a few days to think it over.
+Doing so allows your loved one to continue denying an issue, go into hiding or go on a dangerous binge.
+Be prepared to have your loved one start treatment right away if they agree to the plan.

-Unfortunately, not all interventions are successful.
-In some cases, your loved one with an addiction may refuse the treatment plan.
-He or she may erupt in anger or insist that help is not needed or may be resentful and accuse you of betrayal or being a hypocrite.
+Unfortunately, not all interventions succeed.
+In some cases, your loved one with an addiction may not accept the treatment plan.
+They may get very angry or say that help isn't needed.
+They also may be resentful and accuse you of betrayal or being a hypocrite.

-Emotionally prepare yourself for these situations, while remaining hopeful for positive change.
+Emotionally prepare yourself for these situations.
+But remain hopeful for positive change.
 If your loved one doesn't accept treatment, be prepared to follow through with the changes you presented.

-Often, children, partners, siblings and parents are subjected to abuse, violence, threats and emotional upheaval because of alcohol and drug problems.
-You don't have control over the behavior of your loved one with the addiction.
-However, you do have the ability to remove yourself — and any children — from a destructive situation.
+Often, children, partners, siblings and parents are on the receiving end of abuse, violence, threats and emotional upheaval because of alcohol and drug issues.
+You can't control the behavior of your loved one with the addiction.
+But you can remove yourself — and any children — from a dangerous situation.

-Even if an intervention doesn't work, you and others involved in your loved one's life can make changes that may help.
-Ask other people involved to avoid enabling the destructive cycle of behavior and take active steps to encourage positive change.
+Even if an intervention doesn't work, you and others in your loved one's life can make changes that may help.
+Ask other people involved not to feed into the destructive cycle of behavior and take steps to make positive change.

 See more In-depth